Third Mithridatic War

 The Third Mithridatic War (73–63 BC), the last and longest of the three Mithridatic Wars, was fought between Mithridates VI of Pontus and the Roman Republic.
-Both sides were joined by a great number of allies dragging the entire east of the Mediterranean and large parts of Asia (Asia Minor, Greater Armenia, Northern Mesopotamia and the Levant) into the war.
-The conflict ended in defeat for Mithridates, ending the Pontic Kingdom, ending the Seleucid Empire (by then a rump state), and also resulting in the Kingdom of Armenia becoming an allied client state of Rome.
+Both sides were joined by a great number of allies, dragging the entire east of the Mediterranean and large parts of Asia (Asia Minor, Greater Armenia, northern Mesopotamia and the Levant) into the war.
+The conflict ended in defeat for Mithridates; it ended the Pontic Kingdom and the Seleucid Empire (by then a rump state), and also resulted in the Kingdom of Armenia becoming an allied client state of Rome.

 Background

 In 120 BC, Mithridates V, the king of Pontus was poisoned by unknown figures.
 The conspirators were probably working for his wife Laodice.
 In his will Mithridates V left the kingdom to the joint rule of Laodice, Mithridates VI and Mithridates Chrestus.
 Both of her sons were underage and Laodice retained all power as regent.
 Laodice in her regency favored her second son (Chrestus was probably more pliable).
 During her regency 120–116 BC (perhaps even 113 BC), Mithridates VI escaped the court of his mother and went into hiding.
 He returned between 116 and 113 BC and was able to remove his mother and his brother from the Pontic throne, thus becoming the sole ruler of Pontus.

 Mithridates entertained ambitions of making his state the dominant power in the east of Asia Minor and the Black Sea region.
 He first subjugated Colchis, a region east of the Black Sea, and prior to 164 BC, an independent kingdom.
 He then clashed for supremacy on the Pontic steppe with the Scythian King Palacus.
 The most important cities and people of the Crimea, the Tauric Chersonesus and the Bosporan Kingdom readily surrendered their independence in return for Mithridates' protection against the Scythians, their ancient enemies.
 The Scythians and their allies the Rhoxolanoi suffered heavy losses at the hands of the Pontic general Diophantus and accepted Mithridates as their overlord.

 The young king then turned his attention to Asia Minor, where Roman power was on the rise.
 He contrived to partition Paphlagonia and Galatia with King Nicomedes III of Bithynia.
 Yet it soon became clear to Mithridates that Nicomedes was steering his country into an anti-Pontic alliance with the expanding Roman Republic.
 When Mithridates fell out with Nicomedes over control of Cappadocia, and defeated him in a series of battles, the latter was constrained to openly enlist the assistance of Rome.
 The Romans twice interfered in the conflict on behalf of Nicomedes (95–92 BC), leaving Mithridates, should he wish to continue the expansion of his kingdom, with little choice other than to engage in a future Roman-Pontic war.
 By this time Mithridates had resolved to expel the Romans from Asia.